aragon/hack/docs/app-center-preparing-assets.md

 #### Long description

-This is shown on the App Center view about your app.
-The best kind of description is a concise, informative paragraph followed by a short list of main features.
-Potential users will skim through this so make it easy to digest.
+The long description will be shown in your app's expanded App Center page.
+We recommend using a concise, informative paragraph followed by a short list of main features.
+Potential users will likely skim through this, so make it easy to digest.
 <br>
 <br>
 <span>![*](/docs/assets/check.svg)Maximum character count 400</span>